Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

-Recognizing this complexity, the goal of text mining is to reduce the complexity of text and extract important messages in a comprehensible and meaningful way.
-This objective is usually achieved through text categorization or automatic classification^[Classification, a machine learning method, is discussed in Chapter 6.].
-These tools can be used in multiple applications to gain salient insights into the relationships between words and documents.
-Examples include using machine learning to analyze the flow and topic segmentation of political debates and behaviors [@nguyen-12; @Nguyen:Boyd-Graber:Resnik:Miler-2015] and to assign automated tags to documents [@tuarob-13].
+Recognizing this complexity, the goal of text mining is to reduce the complexity of text and extract important messages in a comprehensible and meaningful way

+How is text data different?
+Define unstructured

+What types of analysis can be done?
+Slide 6

+Create box with text analysis vocabulary
+Corpus
+Token
+Term
+Frequency
+TFIDF
+Part of speech tags
+Parsing

+Search
 Information retrieval has a similar objective of extracting the most important messages from textual data that would answer a particular query.
 The process analyzes the full text or metadata related to